 Day trip 1: Mesa to Globe/Miami via the Apache Trail (AZ 88)

 Starting from Mesa (home of the Chicago Cubs and Oakland Athletics), this trip loops through the craggy desert in the Superstition Mountains and Tonto National Forest.
-It's rugged going, with narrow, winding road and steep drop-offs.
+It's rugged going, with a narrow, winding road and steep drop-offs.

 That's particularly true of the unpaved section before Roosevelt Lake and Dam—a perfect excuse to stop in the Old West town of Tortilla Flat, grab some chow at the saloon, and stretch your legs like stagecoach passengers did in the early 1900s.